OpenNebula/docs/source/installation_and_configuration/frontend_installation/install.rst

    Few main packages were renamed in OpenNebula 6.0, see :ref:`Compatibility Guide <compatibility_pkg>`.

-Available packages for the OpenNebula frontend and virtualization hosts:
+Available packages for the OpenNebula clients, Front-end and hypervisor Nodes:

-..
-TODO PROVISION REF

 +---------------------------------------+---------------------------------------------------------------------------------------------------------------+
 |              Package                  |                                     Description                                                               |